A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Introduction

 In this paper, we follow a different approach.
 Before applying the reduction (\cref{thm:LocalToGlobal}), we remain in the realm of ATSP and use a series of natural reductions to gradually simplify the structure of instances that we are dealing with.
-The first of these reductions (in \cref{sec:lam-weight}) crucially uses the laminar structure arising from the Held-Karp relaxation and its dual linear program (see \cref{lem:lam-support,thm:laminar}).
-All further reductions are described in \cref{part:structure}.
-The most structured instances, for which we apply the reduction to \EPC{} and on which we then solve \EPC{} in \cref{part:solvingvert}, are called \emph{vertebrate pairs}.
+The first of these reductions (in \cref{sec:lam-weight}) crucially uses the laminar structure arising from the Held--Karp relaxation and its dual linear program (see \cref{lem:lam-support,thm:laminar}).
+All further reductions are described in Part~II.
+The most structured instances, for which we apply the reduction to \EPC{} and on which we then solve \EPC{} in Part~III, are called \emph{vertebrate pairs}.

 The outline of the paper is as follows.
 In \cref{sec:prelim} we present preliminaries and introduce notation used throughout the paper.
-We introduce the standard Held-Karp relaxation in \cref{sec:relaxation}. \cref{sec:lam-weight} is devoted to our first reduction.
+We introduce the standard Held--Karp relaxation in \cref{sec:relaxation}. \cref{sec:lam-weight} is devoted to our first reduction.
 There, we show that we can focus on \emph{laminarly-weighted ATSP instances}: there is a laminar family $\cL$ of vertex sets and a nonnegative vector $(y_S)_{S\in \cL}$ such that any edge $e$ has $w(e) = \sum_{S\in \cL: \, e\in \delta(S)} y_S$.
 See the left part of Figure~\ref{fig:intro} for an example.
 Note that the special case when the laminar family consists only of singletons roughly corresponds to node-weighted instances.
-We call laminarly-weighted ATSP instances where $\cL \subseteq \{ \{ v \} : v \in V \}$ \emph{singleton instances}.\footnote{For an explanation of the difference between node-weighted and singleton instances see the discussion following \cref{def:singleton}.}
+We call laminarly-weighted ATSP instances where $\cL \subseteq \{ \{ v \} : v \in V \}$ \emph{singleton instances}.\footnote{Every singleton instance is a node-weighted instance, but not vice versa; see the discussion following \cref{def:singleton}.}

-Next, in \cref{part:epc} we define the \EPC{} problem, where the connectivity requirements are relaxed in comparison to ATSP, and reduce the task of solving ATSP (with a constant-factor approximation) to that problem.
-We also solve \EPC{} on singleton instances (\cref{thm:lcapprox}), thus illustrating the power of the reduction as well as developing a tool necessary later in \cref{part:structure}.
+Next, in Part~I we define the \EPC{} problem, where the connectivity requirements are relaxed in comparison to ATSP, and reduce the task of solving ATSP (with a constant-factor approximation) to that problem.
+We also solve \EPC{} on singleton instances (\cref{thm:lcapprox}), thus illustrating the power of the reduction as well as developing a tool necessary later in Part~II.